jorishr/notes-on-javascript/object_oriented_programming/object_creation-patterns.md

 //-> true
 ```
 ## Static methods
-Methods can also be directely set on the class function object itself and not in the prototype.
-Usually, static methods are used to implement functions that belong to the class, but not to any particular object or instance creeted through that class.
+Methods can also be directly set on the class function object itself and not in the prototype.
+Usually, static methods are used to implement functions that belong to the class, but not to any particular object or instance created through that class.

-Static properties and methods are inherited when a class is extended eventhough they are not found in the prototype.
+Static properties and methods are inherited when a class is extended even though they are not found in the prototype.
 If the method is not found in the child class the search continues in the parent class.

 There are two way to set a static property:
 - keyword static inside the class